Laggg/ml-bots-surviv.io/README.md

 - our bot likes to build a route through the bushes

 # Motivation
-The goal is to develop a bot that was interesting to watch.
+The goal is to develop a bot that is interesting to watch.
 The behavior of the bot should not differ from the behavior of a person in similar situations.
 Our research will help raise the level of AI in games, make games more interesting, and bots in them more similar to the actions of a real person.

 We assume that if people are interested in watching other gamers (professional or not) through [twitch](https://www.twitch.tv/), then they will be interested in watching our agent as well.

 # Technical stack
 - python3
-- selenium *(play game)*
+- selenium *(agent actions execution in game environment)*
-- openCV *(preprocess screenshots)*
+- openCV *(screenshots processing)*
-- torch *(choose action)*
+- torch *(action selection)*
 - mss *(do screenshots)*

 # Installation guide for Windows